-lcon Item Description Power indicator Indicates the computer's power status.
-1 රා Battery indicator Indicates battery status.
-Charging: The light is amber when the battery is charging.
-Fully charged: The light is blue.
+lcon Item Description 1 (U) Power button Turns the computer on and off.
 2 Keyboard For entering data into your computer.
-See "Using the keyboard" on page 14.
+See "Using the keyboard" on page 15.
 Do not use a keyboard protector or similar cover as the keyboard includes ventilation intakes for cooling.
 3 Touchpad Touch-sensitive pointing device.
 The touchpad and selection buttons form a single surface.
 Press down firmly on the touchpad surface to perform a left click.
 Press down firmly on the lower right corner to perform a right click.